To get great gains, a great result from your workouts doesn’t require a complicated solution. Others would lead to believe otherwise.

-This is how many people approach there training and get upset when they don’t get those gains.
+This is how many people approach their training and get upset when they don’t get those gains.

 Plan your training.
 Schedule your training.
 Know what each training session will contain.
 Make sure you have a goal in mind and a plan in place of how you are going to reach that goal.

 Finally…Do what you said you were going to do.

 Follow through on your promises and plans.
 It’s ok if your plans change or adapt, that’s normal.